Free consultations and case assessments are available by appointment. Off-hours and weekend appointments are available.

 Protecting a Father's Financial Interests During Divorce

 In divorce proceedings in New York, fathers can face several specific financial challenges that can dramatically alter their financial landscape and future planning.
-Understanding and effectively managing these impacts is crucial for any father undergoing a divorce.
+Knowing and effectively managing these impacts is crucial for any father undergoing a divorce.

 • Child Support: Child support calculations are based on a standard formula that considers both parents’ incomes and the custody arrangement.
 However, additional costs like healthcare and education can increase these obligations.
 An attorney can help ensure that the child support payments are fair, accurately reflecting the father’s financial situation and the true costs of raising the children.